DETAILED ACTION

 retrieving, through the status repository server, a digital representation of an initial status of the at least one device from the database, [0058] initial backup is a full backup stored as an image, [0158] of a source volume, that corresponds to a state of the at least one device at a time of factory delivery, [0158] created at an initial time;

-retrieving, through the status repository server, a sequence of change reports for the at least one medical device from the database [0077] monitor and track changes in the source volume in the form of a bitmap [0079] that includes addresses of changed blocks in the source volume since the previous backup, [0092] bitmaps along with snapshots stored at the secondary storage, [0148, 0151] the checksums are stored in the database, [0179] metadata of files with bitmaps stored in metadata database; and
+retrieving, through the status repository server, a sequence of change reports for the at least one medical device from the database based on the operational status of the at least one medical device, [0077] monitor and track changes in the source volume in the form of a bitmap [0079] that includes addresses of changed blocks in the source volume since the previous backup, [0092] bitmaps along with snapshots stored at the secondary storage, [0148, 0151] the checksums are stored in the database, [0179] metadata of files with bitmaps stored in metadata database; and

 sequentially applying the changes listed in the retrieved sequence of change reports to the digital representation of the initial status, to obtain a digital representation of the current status of the at least one medical device, [0059] restoring a volume includes retrieving the last full backup and then sequentially identifying the incremental changes after the last full backup and applying the changes.

-Yadav fails to disclose wherein the device is a medical device.
+Yadav fails to disclose wherein the device is a medical device; wherein the operational status of the at least one medical device including sensor information and error log information.

-Huang teaches a method and device for synchronizing data comprising a primary gateway 510 implemented as a medical device, [0088]; wherein the backup gateway receives a change in a first stored data from the medical device, [0031, 0032]; wherein the backup gateway 520 receives incremental data from medical device and synchronize the stored data with the incremental data, [fig. 1, 11, 0032].
+Huang teaches a method and device for synchronizing data comprising a primary gateway 510 implemented as a medical device, [0088]; wherein the backup gateway receives a change in a first stored data from the medical device, [0031, 0032]; wherein the backup gateway 520 receives incremental data from medical device and synchronize the stored data with the incremental data, [fig. 1, 11, 0032]; wherein the system comprises one or more sensors for providing status information about the device, [0096].

 It would have been obvious for one of ordinary skill in the art at the time of the filing of the claimed invention to combine the teachings of Yadav with that of Huang so that the backup and validation methods of Yadav can be implemented on a medical device to ensure patient data is not lost in case of a system failure.

-It would have been obvious for one of ordinary skill in the art at the time of the filing of the claimed invention to combine the teachings of the combination of Yadav and Huang with that of Burns so that the system can backup updates to the file by the user.
+It would have been obvious for one of ordinary skill in the art at the time of the filing of the claimed invention to combine the teachings of the combination of Yadav and Huang with that of Narusawa so that the backup can contain every information about the machine at the time of backup.

-As to claim 13. the combination of Yadav and Huang fails to disclose The method of claim 1, further comprising using revision control systems GIT or SVN.
+As to claim 13. the combination of Yadav, Huang and Narusawa fails to disclose The method of claim 1, further comprising using revision control systems GIT or SVN.

 Paraschiv teaches a medical system that uses GIT to implement a backup system [col. 16, lines 1-41].

-It would have been obvious for one of ordinary skill in the art at the time of the filing of the claimed invention to combine the teachings of the combination of Yadav and Huang with that of Paraschiv so that the system can be implemented using one of the widely used version control systems to reduce implementation cost and time.
+It would have been obvious for one of ordinary skill in the art at the time of the filing of the claimed invention to combine the teachings of the combination of Yadav, Huang and Narusawa with that of Paraschiv so that the system can be implemented using one of the widely used version control systems to reduce implementation cost and time.

 Response to Arguments